chef/chef-web-docs/snapshots/release_supermarket/source/supermarket.rst

 =====================================================
 The public Chef Supermarket hosted by Chef is located at |url supermarket|.

-To interact with the public Chef Supermarket, use `knife cookbook site <https://docs.chef.io/knife_cookbook_site.html>`_ commands.
+To interact with the public Chef Supermarket, use :doc:`knife cookbook site <knife_cookbook_site>` commands.

 .. image:: ../../images/public_supermarket.svg
    :width: 700px